WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 ### mixOmics - Research - Software Engineering
 This projects looks to improve the mixOmics toolkit, an R package dedicated to the statistical integration of omics data sets.
 For more details see  [mixOmics project.](students-mixOmics.md)

-## Dates for Semester 2, 2023

-### Bachelor of Science, Master of Data Science
-- Monday 26th of June to Friday 13th of October (16 weeks)
-- 7 hours per week
-- 100 hours total

-### Engineering and IT eg. Master of Information Technology, Master of Engineering (Mechatronics)
-- Monday 24th July to Friday 27th October 2023 (14 weeks)
-- 24 hours per week

-## Summer intake 2023/2024 now available

-Please look at How to Apply for now details.

-Suggested start and end dates are from the 13th November 2023 to 23rd February 2024 for Engineering and IT students (24 hours per week).

 ## How to Apply